WELCOME TO THE GOVERNORS' SECTION!

 Governors don’t get involved with the day to day operational running of a school, instead supporting and challenging the school’s leadership team to drive school improvement.

-Governors usually attend around 6 meetings a year plus the meetings of the separate committees.
 Being a school governor is a commitment and a responsibility, but offers the chance to see first-hand the impact which can be made in improving education for children in our community.

 Governors work as a team.
 They are responsible for making sure the school provides a good quality education for all pupils.
 Raising educational standards in school is a key priority.
 This has the best chance of happening when there are high expectations of what pupils can achieve.